top of page

 The verb 'flee' has its origins in the Old English word 'fleón,' which meant 'to run away' or 'to take flight.'
 This Old English term traces its roots to the Germanic word 'flauh,' reflecting the notion of rapid movement or escape.
 Over time, 'flee' came to specifically represent the action of escaping or running away from a dangerous or threatening situation, making it a fundamental word in the vocabulary of survival and self-preservation.
 The etymology of 'flee' underscores its historical association with the instinctual response of seeking safety by quickly departing from harm's way, emphasizing the idea of rapid flight as a means of survival.

-Quiz: Find the meaning of flee
+Quiz: Find the meaning of the verb flee:

 Try Again!